EpicGamesExt/PixelStreamingInfrastructure/README.md

 # Experimental Pixel Streaming 2 plugin release in 5.5

-From UE 5.5 onwards, UE introduced a layer that makes it easier for Epic to maintain WebRTC internally.
+From UE 5.5 onwards, Epic Games introduced a layer that makes it easier to maintain WebRTC internally.
 As the original Pixel Streaming plugin used WebRTC directly, this change meant that we had to introduce a new plugin to ensure a better transition phase for the developers who have developed custom solutions on top of the PixelStreaming plugin.
 For now, both the original Pixel Streaming plugin and the Pixel Streaming 2 plugin will be shipped with Unreal Engine to give users time to migrate.

-We have created a [migration guide](/Docs/pixel-streaming-2-migration-guide.md) to ensure a smooth transition for all licensees using the plugin and highlight all major changes between the plugins.
+We have created a [migration guide](/Docs/pixel-streaming-2-migration-guide.md) to ensure a smooth transition for all licensees using the plugin and to highlight all major changes between the plugins.

+# Repository helth checks and actions

 | Health Checks |
 |-|